Software-Engineering-2020-Oscar/Go-Lang-training-pool/README.md

 <p align = "center">This should be a training repo you can expect.</p>

-## GETTING STARTED WITH INSTALLATION GO LANG
+## GETTING STARTED WITH GO LANG ENVIRONMENT SETUP
 * Step 1: Download the MSI installer from https://golang.org/dl/.
 * Step 2: Open `msi` file and follow the instruction to install it.
 * Step 3: Add `Go Lang` to path